With Mother’s Day quickly approaching, many future mothers may begin to think about their own fertility.

-However, thanks to advances in fertility preservation options, Dr. Susan Hudson with Fertility Institute of Texas can help women in their 20s and early 30s preserve their eggs until they are ready to have a baby.
+However, thanks to advances in fertility preservation options, Dr. Susan Hudson with Texas Fertility Center of New Braunfels can help women in their 20s and early 30s preserve their eggs until they are ready to have a baby.

 Vitrification, a new freezing process, allows egg preservation for women– single, partnered, or married—that gives them freedom from worrying about their biological clocks.

 The egg freezing process includes a cycle of injectable fertility medications.
 Dr. Hudson at the Texas Fertility Center of New Braunfels closely monitors the fertility treatment cycle to stimulate egg production.
 Dr. Hudson will track the progress of follicle growth in response to fertility medications.
 Each follicle contains a developing egg that, after an average of 10 days of stimulation, will be ready for retrieval.